Agoric/documentation/main/javascript-modifications/ses-guide.md

 Both frozen primordials and a frozen `globalThis` have problems with a few JavaScript libraries that add new features to built-in objects (shims/polyfills).
 These libraries stretch best practices' boundaries by adding new features to built-in objects in a way SES Compartments don't allow.
-To use these with SES, see "vetted shims" in `lockdown.js`.  **tyg todo: Check this out**

 ## What does SES remove from standard JavaScript